-Eatington (now Ettington) Park (1858), designed by J. Prichard for the E. P Shirley, Esq.
+Eatington (now Ettington) Park (1858), designed by J. Prichard for E. P. Shirley, Esq.
 Marked lower left "Jewitt & Co."
 Drawing from Eastlake, facing p.
 307.

 Charles L. Eastlake's Comments on Ettington Park (1872)

 Only twelve months after Quar Wood was begun, Mr. J. Prichard of Llandaff, whose ability had secured to him more than provincial repute was called on to remodel the country residence of Mr. John Shirley at Eatington Park in Warwickshire.
 This is at all times a difficult task, especially when the building to be altered has either no architectural character of its own, or possesses one at variance with the style which it is expected to assume.
 Mr. Prichard, however, after making sundry alterations of a substantial kind, proceeded to clothe the whole structure with what Mr. Ruskin would call a new 'wall-veil.'
 And perhaps it is not too much to say that it is a wall-veil which Mr. Ruskin would have approved.
-The use of natural colour in construction was one of the points which had been frequently advocated in 'The Seven Lamps' and in 'The Stones of Venice' where also may be found many a plea for the introduction of decorative sculpture and many an Igument to prove the superiority of what is there called surface pthic over linear Gothic.
+The use of natural colour in construction was one of the points which had been frequently advocated in 'The Seven Lamps' and in 'The Stones of Venice' where also may be found many a plea for the introduction of decorative sculpture and many an argument to prove the superiority of what is there called surface Gothic over linear Gothic.
 Whether Mr. Prichard was influenced by its advice, or whether his own course of professional study had led him to the same conclusions, is a matter of little moment; but no one has examined the work at Ettington can doubt that it embodies in its design much of those principles which were at one time identified with Mr. Ruskin's name.

 The general plan of the house was, from the condition of things, English in arrangement, but the horizontal bands of colour in the masonry, the character of the arcading and upper windows, and, above all, the square campanile which rises from an internal angle in the building, are all Italian in character.
 The same may be said of the cornices, parapets, and enriched string-courses, while the carving of the capitals and some other details suggest a French origin.
-Decorative sculpture is largely employed in panels above the ground-floor win- dows, and the tympana of arches over those on the main floor are simi- larly enriched, and this not merely after the rude conventional way in which such work is usually executed, but with figure subjects most artistically de- signed, and executed with consummate skill.
+Decorative sculpture is largely employed in panels above the ground-floor windows, and the tympana of arches over those on the main floor are similarly enriched, and this not merely after the rude conventional way in which such work is usually executed, but with figure subjects most artistically designed, and executed with consummate skill.

-Left: Work in progress, from the archives of W. Clarke, Llandaff, by kind permoission of the firm.
+Left: Work in progress, from the archives of W. Clarke, Llandaff, by kind permission of the firm.
 Right: "Even the chimneys are invested with a picturesque character which is all their own, and none the less admirable for its originality."

-The main entrance to the house is under a groined porch, which is perhaps the least satisfactory part of the design, owing to the semi-ecclesiastical appear- ance which it assumes, and the somewhat restless character of the details.
-But there are features in the building which, for merits of general form, judicious ornament, and refined workmanship are worthy of the highest praise, especially when it is remembered that the adapta- tion of the style to such a purpose was at the time almost a complete novelty in this country.
+The main entrance to the house is under a groined porch, which is perhaps the least satisfactory part of the design, owing to the semi-ecclesiastical appearance which it assumes, and the somewhat restless character of the details.
+But there are features in the building which, for merits of general form, judicious ornament, and refined workmanship are worthy of the highest praise, especially when it is remembered that the adaptation of the style to such a purpose was at the time almost a complete novelty in this country.
 The whole work exhibits evidence of close and attentive study.
 Even the chimneys are invested with a picturesque character which is all their own, and none the less admirable for its originality.

-Whatever may be urged in support of national traditions, there can be little doubt that Italian, Gothic lends itself more readily than most Styles to the treatment of façade in which the relation of wall space to aperture is restricted by modern requirements.
+Whatever may be urged in support of national traditions, there can be little doubt that Italian Gothic lends itself more readily than most Styles to the treatment of façade in which the relation of wall space to aperture is restricted by modern requirements.
 The employment of almost every type of English Gothic except the latest, involves either an anachronism in plan and elevation or a sacrifice of those internal arrangements which rightly or wrongly the modern householder deems necessary to his comfort.
 That quality of proportion which the art architect endeavours to secure is, however desirable for the effect of his design, frequently obtained by peculiarities of plan which seem inconvenient to the inmates.
-On the other hand, when an ordinary modern plan is retained and the building is allowed to derive what character it can from the application of old English details, the result is often'an unreal and cockneyfied appearances The peculiar merit of Eatlngton is that, while preserving the general arrangement of an ordinary country house, its architectural effect is genuine and unstrained.
+On the other hand, when an ordinary modern plan is retained and the building is allowed to derive what character it can from the application of old English details, the result is often an unreal and cockneyfied appearances.
+The peculiar merit of Eatlngton is that, while preserving the general arrangement of an ordinary country house, its architectural effect is genuine and unstrained.
 Even the use of sash-windows and plate glass, generally unsatisfactory in association with English Gothic, does not seem out of place here.
-And it may be safely asserted that for one client who is prepared to give up . his plate-glass sashes on artistic grounds, an architect may remonstrate with ninety-nine in vain.
+And it may be safely asserted that for one client who is prepared to give up his plate-glass sashes on artistic grounds, an architect may remonstrate with ninety-nine in vain.
 [304-07]

 Link to related material